-It’s important to improve your personal environment, to prevent getting a respiratory disease that could become life-threatening or debilitating.
+To keep your lungs healthy do all you can to improve your personal environment because a respiratory disease could become life-threatening or debilitating.

-Below are 16 Tips for Baby Boomers to avoid respiratory disease and live longer:
+Below are 16 Tips for Baby Boomers to avoid respiratory disease and protect your lungs:

 - Don’t allow smoking (of any kind) inside your home.
 2nd hand smoke causes cancer and makes your environment smell.